D-gallinson/devil-variant-pipeline/README.md

 # devil-variant-pipeline
-Pipeline to process NGS data and perform joint variant calling
+Pipeline to process NGS probe-capture data derived from Tasmanian Devils and DFTD samples.